 How long is the tip in contact with the cue ball?

 Clips HSV A.77-A.81 and A.147-A.151 show close-ups of cue tip impact for various hardness tips and various speeds.
 The Jacksonville Project, also did some measurements of tip contact time.
-For some super-super-slow motion videos and data for how contact time varies with cue speed, see DBKcue’s page on this topic.
-Here’s a newer video on the subject:
+Here are newer videos showing how contact time varies with cue speed and acceleration:

 Here is a summary of the results of these videos:

-- the contact time increases for slower speeds and decreases slightly for faster speeds, but not by much (still in the millisecond range).
+• tip contact time increases slightly with slower speeds and decreases slightly with faster speeds, but not by much (still in the millisecond range).

-For more info and resources on these topics, see:
+For more info and resources on related topics, see:

 Over what distance is the cue tip in contact with the cue ball on a typical shot?